lesterrry/Radio-Automne/README.md

 System status indicator is located underneath Standby button.
 Colourless indicator means the machine is currently off, yellow means it’s busy, green – ready or playing, and red means that the machine has encountered an error.
 Usually, error descriptions are shown in the Terminal.
 ### 5. Personalizing the machine
 To precisely set up the machile, user should press Setup button.
 Thus, a Setup menu will be shown in the Terminal window.
 Switching between settings is done by preessing Up and Down keys, while their values are set using Right and Left ones.
+Note: sleep timer function needs your special permission if runnung for the first time.
+Set the timer for 10 minutes and wait for it to fire.
+Click yes in the appeared window, and you're ready to go.

 Setting keys: